International Fund for Metropolises

 -

 Davide Malmusi is Director of Health and Care Services at Barcelona City Council, a role he has held since 2016.
 A medical doctor with a PhD in Public Health, he has published extensively on health inequalities related to gender, migration, and socioeconomic factors, as well as the impact of social policies.
-He has contributed to key initiatives such as the Espai Barcelona Cuida (“Barcelona Cares” center).ion
+He has contributed to key initiatives such as the Espai Barcelona Cuida (“Barcelona Cares” center).

 -